 Medical Marijuana Comes to West Virginia

-Medical marijuana But West Virginia’s cannabis laws are still a bit complex.
+West Virginia’s cannabis laws are still a bit complex.
 Just last year, the State of Virginia commissioned the Western Virginia Center on Budget and Policy to research what the negative and positives would be of legalizing medical marijuana.
 And to no one’s surprise, the benefits far outweighed the negatives.

 The study used revenue data from other states in order to see if changing West Virginia’s cannabis laws would benefit the state economically.
 With this data, legislators came to the table.
 They had been attempting to implement medical marijuana for years, but the legislature was too divided on the topic and in 2016, they put a bipartisan bill in place.

 SB 386, as it became to be known, passed through West Virginia’s legislature last March and was signed into law in April.
 With this victory, West Virginia became the 29th state in the Union to approve medical marijuana.
-It was a major relief to those suffering from debilitating diseases as it afforded patients an alternative to addictive pharmaceutical drugs.
+It was a major relief to those suffering from debilitating diseases as it afforded medical consumers an alternative to addictive pharmaceutical drugs.